 If this area is a deficit for you, consider working on it.
 Joining a group like Toastmasters could be a great way to start.

 Many people choose to cast as wide a net as possible when they try to further their careers.
 That’s not always the best choice.
 For one thing, it guarantees that you are always going to be competing with a large pool of other prospects.

 Sometimes, you can improve your career prospects by narrowing that focus.
 You can do this by finding a niche or a specialty.
 For example, you could focus on providing services to a specific market segment.
 You could also work to become an absolute master at a certain technology.
 Better yet, identify a need that isn’t being met and use your skills to meet that need.

-You’ll never achieve career growth if you only apply for the jobs that you are 100 percent qualified to do in every way.
+You’ll never achieve career prospects if you only apply for the jobs that you are 100 percent qualified to do in every way.
 In fact, if you apply for jobs that you are overqualified to do, you could really be doing yourself a disservice.
 Instead, look for jobs where your skills are fit, but will also require you to learn new things in order to be successful.

-If you want your career to continue on an upward trajectory, try implementing a few of these tips.
+If you want your career prospects to continue on an upward trajectory, try implementing a few of these tips.
 Chances are, you’ll find a job that is ideal for you in short order.